majella67/TagGrid/README.md

 aTGL :=TagGridListPub new
 ```

-You can downlaod a sample file to play with.
+You can downlaod a !File[sample file]Tag Grid Ideas and Issues Demo Public.tgrid to play with.
 Save the file to C:\Taggrids